linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 14.6: Valuing Coca-Cola with a Three-Stage FCFE Model

-In Chapter 13, we valued Coca-Cola using a three-stage dividend discount model and estimated a value of  $67.15 per share, a tad under the market price of$ 68.22.
+In Chapter 13, we valued Coca-Cola using a three-stage dividend discount model and estimated a value of  \$67.15 per share, a tad under the market price of\$ 68.22.
 Implicitly, we were assuming that Coca-Cola's managers are paying out what they can afford to in dividends and that there will be no cash buildup in the company.
 To test the proposition, we will now value Coca-Cola using a three-stage FCFE model.

-We begin by first separating the after-tax interest income of  $105.32 million earned by Coca-Cola from its net income of$ 11,809 million and computing a noncash net income:
+We begin by first separating the after-tax interest income of  \$105.32 million earned by Coca-Cola from its net income of\$ 11,809 million and computing a noncash net income:

 $$
 \text {N e t i n c o m e f r o m n o n c a s h a s s e t s} = \\ 1 1, 8 0 9 - \\ 1 0 5 = \\ 1 1, 7 0 4
 $$

-To compute the noncash return on equity, we modify the return on equity computation by netting cash ( $7.021 million) out of book value of equity ($ 25,346 million):
+To compute the noncash return on equity, we modify the return on equity computation by netting cash ( \$7.021 million) out of book value of equity (\$ 25,346 million):

 $$
 \text{Noncash ROE in 2010} = \frac{(11,809 - 105)}{25,346 - 7,021} = 63.87\%